tangle-network/zk-SaaS/README.md

 # zkSaaS: Zero-Knowledge SNARKs as a Service [ePrint:2023/](https://eprint.iacr.org/2023/)

-Rust implementation of the zkDilithium based anonymous credential scheme introduced in [ePrint:2023/](https://eprint.iacr.org/2023/)/
+Rust implementation of the zkSaaS protocol introduced in [ePrint:2023/](https://eprint.iacr.org/2023/)/

 **WARNING:** This is an academic proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is NOT ready for production use.